ibm-cloud-docs/security-compliance/overview.md

 # How does {{site.data.keyword.compliance_short}} work?
 {: #posture-management}

 With {{site.data.keyword.compliance_full}}, you can evaluate for and view the current compliance posture of your deployed resources through a unified dashboard.
-Each resources is evaluated to determine its compliance to a specific control that you select.
+Each resource is evaluated to determine its compliance to a specific control that you select.
 To learn more about each entity that you encounter with the service, review the terminology and how it works.

 ## Terminology